 Spine Surgeons conducting surgery for Schwannoma Tumors

 Nerve tumors called neurofibromas result in soft lumps on or under the skin.
-Neurofibromas can grow on any main or minor nerve all over the body.
+Neurofibromas can grow on any main or minor nerve in any place on the body.

 Scoliosis Quiz on the Lipoma page